-2.8.2 Becoming the root user
+2.9.2 Becoming the root user

-Most cluster operations, including starting applications and running jobs, should be performed as the user created when the Flight Compute cluster was launched from AWS Marketplace.
+Most cluster operations, including starting applications and running jobs, should be performed as the user created when the Flight Compute cluster was launched from the launch template.
 However - for some privileged operations, users may need to change to being the root user.
 Users can prefix any command they want to run as the root user with the sudo command; e.g.